Azure/batch-shipyard/docs/60-batch-shipyard-site-extension.md

 (it may take a long time).
 4. Restart your site.
 5. To verify: Re-load Kudu, go back to the `Debug console`, select `CMD` and then run `%BATCH_SHIPYARD_CMD% --version`.
-There will be a delay, but you should see the version in the output.
+There will be a long delay, but you should see the version in the output.

 ## Invoking Batch Shipyard in an Azure Function App